 This is certainly not the cheapest option.
 But if you shop around you should be able to find a suit for a few hundred dollars.
 Remember, the right fit is crucial to achieving a high-quality and stylish look.

 A good fit will always compensate for less expensive fabric and the lack of superior stitching and decadent detailing.
 If you do have to buy off the rack, go for the best you can afford.

 Buy a suit in a darker matt, rather than shiny, fabric.
 More than anything else, make sure your new suit fits correctly around the shoulders.

 Example suit: Navy stretch slim fit suit by Calvin Klein.

 The shoulders are the only part that cannot be altered.
 If your outfit doesn’t sit well there then nothing you can do will make it look right.
 If you still have something left in the kitty, take your store-bought suit to a tailor.
 Have them make the necessary alterations, like taking in the sleeves, for example.

 This creates a nicely tapered sleeve that hugs your arms, but still allows for a good range of motion.
 You can also replace the plastic buttons with a few genuine horns.

 For the trousers, ask your tailor to make a slim, tapered leg.
 Add a cuff at the bottom.
-This is a small but effective detail, not often found on cheap suits.
+This is a small but effective detail, not often found in cheap suits.

 When putting your outfit together, stick to a monochrome palette for the suit, tie, and shirt.
 Add just one splash of flair, such as a pocket square in a completely different color.

-To learn more about how to find the best affordable suit, read this post.
+To learn more about how to fit an affordable suit, read this post.